NYCPlanning/data-engineering-code-interview/README.md

 - **Project scafolding**: How you name, manage, and organize your files.
 - **Reproducibility**:
   - Ideally if it runs on your machine, it would also run on mine.
+We would recommend that you use Docker.
   - Make sure you document any software dependency, and installation process.
 - **Code**:
   - Clean